The one thing you find in the debate about gun control is that there really is a gun culture. And an anti-gun culture.

 In fact, there's nothing "obvious" about such a proposal, if you're not on the anti-gun side.
 This wasn't the first shooting spree, and it won't be the last.
 What's "obvious" to the gun culture is that if we mandate a restriction or prohibition after each incident, eventually there'll be nothing left to restrict.

 Lemons writes today that I and too many of my "gun-lovin' compatriots" seem to favor no restrictions on gun ownership.
 Speaking for myself, it's not true.
 It seems prudent to require a federal firearms license for fully automatic machine guns and to perform computerized background checks at gun stores.
 It's only reasonable that if you're in an establishment that serves alcohol and you're packing heat, the state prohibits you from drinking.
-The state should be required to submit information about severely mentally ill people to the federal background-check system.
+The state should be required to submit information about severely mentally ill people and convicted felons to the federal background-check system.

 Lemons, perhaps because he's so ingrained in the anti-gun culture, makes another mistake in comparing the danger of cars to guns in the United States.
 He quotes a Center for Disease Control and Prevention stat from 2007 that says firearm deaths for 2007 totaled 31,224, which he points out is not too far off from the motor vehicle body count that year of 44,128.